adrianoBP/better-wordle/README.md

 Once the application is first configured, the first word is manually selected and will always be the same.

-When the server receives a request for the validation of an user's guess, it will first check if the day word is stored in memory to minimise the database lookups.
+When the server receives a request for the validation of a user's guess, it will first check if the day word is stored in memory to minimise the database lookups.
 If the word is not stored in memory, a request will be done to the database to retrieve the word of the day.
 The word is identified by having the value for the `last_picked` column set to today's date.

 In case the word is not found, the server will pick a random word from the pool of five-letter words and assign the `last_picked` value to the current date.
 When picking the new word, the database service will not pick a word which has been picked in the past 365 days.

-This process ensures the word to changes at **12 am UTC**.
+This process ensures the word changes at **12 am UTC**.

 ### Non discoverable word